koi151/Ant_Design_5/README.md

-# Must set connection to database.json first
+# You should set connection to database.json first before working with web

 # Getting Started with Create React App